hb13879-p/data-management-metrics/README.md

 ## Running the code
-Clone, pip install requirements.txt, combine with data source and run.
+Clone, pip install requirements.txt, place data into app/files and run.
 Can either run the flask app (`python runserver.py`), run the `debug.py` script, or run the tests with `./run_tests.sh`.

 ## Code Structure Overview
 The main backend code is in the 'profiler' folder: